Related Pages: Commercial Umbrella Insurance Blog Post

-As an example, a covered claim against you is rewarded 1.4 million dollars.
+As an example, a covered claim against you is awarded 1.4 million dollars.
 You have 1 million dollars in general liability coverage, and your umbrella policy kicks in an additional four hundred thousand dollars to settle the claim.

 A commercial liability policy is certainly a way by which to increase coverage of several policies while keeping your overall premiums down.

-How much insurance coverage does you business need?
+How much insurance coverage does your business need?
 A number of factors come into play in determining the appropriate excess liability coverage.
 This includes the type of business you own, the coverages your business already has in place, as well as the assets of the business.